Singapore National Day rally: 2020 National Day Rally

 The 2020 rally was not held due to the COVID-19 pandemic.
-Instead, Prime Minister Lee delivered a speech in Parliament on 2 September.
+Instead, Prime Minister Lee Hsien Loong delivered a speech in Parliament on 2 September.

 2021 National Day Rally

-The 2021 rally was held at the Mediacorp campus on 29 August 2021.
+The 2021 rally was held at the Mediacorp Campus on 29 August 2021.
 Originally scheduled for 22 August 2021, the rally was postponed due to the introduction of Phase 2 (Heightened Alert) measures to cope with an increase in COVID-19 community cases.
 In his speech he highlighted several employment measures, including Workfare enhancements like more top-ups to $1.1 billion in two years and lowering the age criteria to those 30 years old compared to 35 years old now, expanding Progressive Wage Model to more sectors such as the retail, food and waste management sectors, as well as general careers like administrative assistants and drivers, a local qualifying salary and a PW Mark to acknowledge companies which pay workers fairly, studying concerns of delivery riders, controls on S-Passes and Employment Passes, legislating TAFEP guidelines and a tribunal for workplace disputes.
 He also highlighted measures on racial issues; like a proposed Maintenance of Racial Harmony Act to consolidate existing laws and put softer approaches, and allowing tudungs in public healthcare settings from November 2021 especially for nurses.

 2022 National Day Rally

-The 2022 rally was held on 21 August 2022, returning to ITE Headquarters and ITE College Central after three years.
-On his speech, Lee announced special awards for frontliners who help fought COVID-19, being the COVID-19 Resilience Medal and state awards that indicate the special circumstance of COVID, along with impending relaxations of indoor masking for most areas except on public transport and in healthcare facilities.
+The 2022 rally was held on 21 August 2022, returning to ITE College Central after 3 years being the previous time back in 2019.
+On Prime Minister Lee Hsien Loong's speech, he announced special awards for frontliners who help fought COVID-19, being the COVID-19 Resilience Medal and state awards that indicate the special circumstance of COVID, along with impending relaxations of indoor masking for most areas except on public transport and in healthcare facilities.
 Lee also announced the impending repeal of Section 377A of the Penal Code while protecting the definition of marriages from future legal challenges by spelling out Parliament's right to do so in the Constitution.
 Existing policies on media standards—particularly in films and advertising, education, public housing and adoption rules will remain unchanged.
 Other policies announced include future schemes to attract talent to Singapore, along with infrastructural enhancements to Singapore.
-They are Tuas Port; which will run in a automated and digitalised manner, Changi Airport Terminal 5; which will go ahead with measures to boost resilience during pandemics and make the building more environmentally-friendly, building 150,000 housing units at the current Paya Lebar Air Base area and future plans from "Long Term Plan Review" by the Urban Redevelopment Authority.
+They are Tuas Port; which will run in an automated and digitalised manner, Changi Airport Terminal 5; which will go ahead with measures to boost resilience during pandemics and make the building more environmentally-friendly, building 150,000 housing units at the current Paya Lebar Air Base area and future plans from "Long Term Plan Review" by the Urban Redevelopment Authority.